We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Considerations: Keep in mind that its smaller size means it may not be able to provide enough sunscreen for your face or body on your travels, especially if you’re spending a long weekend under a tropical sun.

-Consideration: A 2019 article published by The University of Texas at Austin suggested that while physical mineral sunscreens like these have a longer shelf life, they can rub or sweat off quite easily.
+Consideration: Physical mineral sunscreens can rub or sweat off quite easily.
 So this tinted sunscreen may not be the best product choice for those who will be outdoors or spending time in the water for a long period of time.

-There are a lot of effective sunscreens out there, as this article suggests.
-Outside of ingredients, other considerations that make a particular sunscreen the best choice for you comes down to your specific needs as well as personal preference.
+There are a lot of effective sunscreens out there for you to choose from.
+Outside of ingredients, other considerations that make a particular sunscreen the best choice for you come down to your specific needs as well as personal preference.

 Once you’ve zeroed in on the right sunscreen, be sure to wear it regularly to get the most benefits.